PokeTrails/PokeTrailsDocs/README.md

 The results of the automated testing conducted with Cypress can be found in the Output.html file.

-For additional context and visualization, screenshots of the testing processes and results are provided below:
+For additional context and visualization, screenshots of the testing processes and results are provided below, including commits and pushes to the dev branch:

 ![Development Testing](./docs/testing/development_testing.png)